 PFOS, PFOA, and LC-PFCAs belong to the broader family of chemicals known as per- and polyfluoroalkyl substances (PFAS), which includes over 4,700 diverse chemicals.
 Note that the use of "PFAS" throughout this document refers to the broader class of chemicals; therefore, data presented in this document may or may not be applicable to all the chemicals in the family due to the lack of data on the PFAS family, specifically the lesser known chemicals in the environment.
-However, due to their similar chemical structures, certain PFAS chemicals may have similar chemical properties and therefore may pose similar potential adverse effects to the Great Lakes basin.
+However, due to their similar chemical structures, certain PFAS may have similar chemical properties and therefore may pose similar potential adverse effects to the Great Lakes basin, that are not addressed in this document.

 PFOS, PFOA, and LC-PFCAs are synthetic chemicals, and are used in a wide variety of industrial and consumer products such as adhesives, cosmetics, cleaning products, and in specialized chemical applications, such as aqueous film-forming foams (AFFF; for extinguishing hydrocarbon fuel fires).
-They are also used to repel water, oil, soil, and grease from paper, packaging (especially those for food wrapping), non-stick cookware, carpets, and fabrics for outdoor clothing and upholstery.
-Due to their high persistence and bioaccumulation potential, PFOS, PFOA, and LC-PFCAs can be found in sediments, water, biological tissues, waste, and air, and can cause a variety of harmful environmental and human health effects.
+They are also used to repel water, oil, dirt, and grease from paper, packaging (especially those for food wrapping), non-stick cookware, carpets, and fabrics for outdoor clothing and upholstery.
+Due to their high persistence, ability to migrate long distances, and bioaccumulation potential, PFOS, PFOA, and LC-PFCAs are be found in sediments, water, biological tissues, waste, and air, and can cause a variety of harmful environmental and human health effects.
 Exposure to PFOS and/or PFOA may result in developmental effects in children and animals, and in cancer, liver, immune, and thyroid effects (Health Canada, 2018a, 2018b).
-Health effects data and environmental occurrence data, and validated analytical methods are available for PFOS, PFOA, and select LC-PFCAs.
+Human health effects data and environmental occurrence data, and validated analytical methods are available for PFOS, PFOA, and select LC-PFCAs.

 The Government of Canada often takes a phased approach to the risk management of toxic substances.
-Although there are regulations in place prohibiting PFOS, PFOA and LC-PFCAs, their salts and their precursors, these regulations include a limited number of exemptions such as certain manufactured items, consumer products in use, and AFFF, which may remain in circulation today.
-Importing these products and long-range transport from other countries where PFOS, PFOA, and LC-PFCAs are not regulated may contribute to unwanted environmental exposures and subsequent ecological and human health effects in the Great Lakes basin.
+Although there are regulations in place prohibiting PFOS, PFOA and LC-PFCAs, their salts and their precursors, these regulations include a limited number of exemptions.
+Importing exempted products and long-range transport from other countries where PFOS, PFOA, and LC-PFCAs are not regulated may contribute to unwanted environmental exposures and subsequent ecological and human health effects in the Great Lakes basin.